-The last annual update to our brochure was dated June 30, 2018.
+The last annual update to our brochure was dated June 30, 2021.
 The following is a summary of the more significant changes that we made to our brochure since the last annual update.

-- Item 4 we updated information related to our assets under management as of March 31, 2019, LKCM Headwater Investments III, L.P., a new private investment partnership that we launched in January 2019, and the LKCM International Equity Fund, a new mutual fund that we launched in May 2019; - Item 5 we updated information related to the management and other fees and expenses payable or reimbursed by the LKCM Funds and our affiliated private investment partnerships and their portfolio companies; - Item 6 we updated information related to the potential conflicts of interest associated with our investment advisory business and our affiliated private investment partnerships; and - Item 8 we updated information related to the potential risks associated with our investment strategies for separately managed portfolios, the LKCM Funds, and our affiliated private investment partnerships, including the LKCM International Equity Fund and LKCM Headwater Investments III, L.P.
+- Item 4 we updated information related to our assets under management as of March 31, 2022; - Item 5 we updated information related to the management fees and other fees and expenses payable or reimbursed with respect to our affiliated private investment partnerships and their portfolio companies; and - Item 8 we updated information related to the potential risks associated with our investment strategies for separately managed portfolios, the LKCM Funds, and our affiliated private investment partnerships.